Xbox (app): History

-On June 9, 2019, coinciding with Microsoft's E3 2019 press conference, Microsoft released a new Xbox app in beta exclusively for Windows 10 May 2019 Update (version 1903), which has a redesigned interface, and serves as the client for Xbox Game Pass on PC.
-In advance of the conference, Microsoft rebranded the existing Xbox app on Windows 10 as Xbox Console Companion.
-The new Xbox app is pre-loaded software on Windows 11.
+On June 9, 2019, coinciding with Microsoft's E3 2019 press conference, Microsoft released a redesigned Xbox app for Windows 10 in beta; it contained a larger focus on PC gaming via Microsoft Store and the recently-announced Xbox Game Pass for PC.
+The new app requires the Windows 10 May 2019 update (1903) or newer, and is included by default with Windows 11.
+In advance of the conference, Microsoft rebranded the existing Xbox app on Windows 10 as "Xbox Console Companion".